 Inspire with visuals

 Visual content is remembered up to 60% better.
 Companies therefore spend a lot of time and money on visuals, for example in the design of their website.
 They research what their target group identifies with, see what they respond to the most and then let this be reflected in the design and other elements.
 And with success!
-So why shouldn't we do the same for quotations?
+So why shouldn't we do the same for proposals?

 This is the chance to stand out from the crowd.
 Surprise the customer!
-Choose an infographic instead of a regular graph with your quote.
+Choose an infographic instead of a regular graph with your proposal.
 Offer your customer a nice instruction video instead of a bulky manual.
 You will certainly exceed his expectations.
 Imagine what that does to the approval process!

 Examples of inspiring, activating visuals are: